William Penn: Education

 At this time he also faced his first moral dilemma.
-After Owen was censured again after being fired, students were threatened with punishment for associating with him.
+After Owen was fired, he was again censured and students were threatened with punishment for associating with him.
 However, Penn stood by the dean, thereby gaining a fine and reprimand from the university.
 The Admiral, despairing of the charges, pulled young Penn away from Oxford, hoping to distract him from the heretical influences of the university.
 The attempt had no effect and father and son struggled to understand each other.

 Back at school, the administration imposed stricter religious requirements including daily chapel attendance and required dress.
 Penn rebelled against enforced worship and was expelled.
 His father, in a rage, attacked young Penn with a cane and forced him from their home.
-Penn's mother made peace in the family, which allowed her son to return home but she quickly concluded that both her social standing and her husband's career were being threatened by their son's behavior.
+Penn's mother made peace in the family, which allowed her son to return home but she quickly concluded that both her social standing and her husband's career were being threatened by their son's behaviour.
 So at age 18, young Penn was sent to Paris to get him out of view, improve his manners, and expose him to another culture.

-In Paris, at the court of young Louis XIV, Penn found French manners far more refined than the coarse manners of his countrymen – but the extravagant display of wealth and privilege did not sit well with him.
+In Paris, at the court of young Louis XIV, Penn found French manners far more refined than the coarse manners of his countrymen, but he did not like the extravagant display of wealth and privilege he saw in the French.
 Though impressed by Notre Dame and the Catholic ritual, he felt uncomfortable with it.
 Instead, he sought out spiritual direction from French Protestant theologian Moise Amyraut, who invited Penn to stay with him in Saumur for a year.
 The undogmatic Christian humanist talked of a tolerant, adapting view of religion which appealed to Penn, who later stated, "I never had any other religion in my life than what I felt."
 By adapting his mentor's belief in free will, Penn felt unburdened of Puritanical guilt and rigid beliefs and was inspired to search out his own religious path.